szanata/lambda-toolkit/docs/array/index.md

 ### `fn` splitBatches

-Breaks an array into many arrays of x size
+Breaks an array into many arrays of the same size.

 #### Arguments